danfuzz/samizdat/doc/samizdat-0.md

 than the size of the listlet; if not, it is an error (terminating the runtime).

+#### `listletInsNth listlet n value <> listlet`

+TODO: Implement this.

+Returns a listlet just like the given one, except that the `n`th (zero-based) element is set to be the given value (an arbitrary value), and all elements at or beyond index `n` in the original are shifted up by one index.

+`n` must be non-negative and less than or equal to the size of the listlet.
+If not, it is an error (terminating the runtime).

 #### `listletPrepend value listlet <> listlet`

 Returns a listlet consisting of the given first value followed by the elements of the given listlet argument.

+This function could be implemented as `listletInsNth listlet @0 value`.

 *Note:* The arguments are given in an order meant to reflect the result (and not listlet-first).

+#### `listletPutNth listlet n value <> listlet`

+TODO: Implement this.

+Returns a listlet just like the given one, except that the `n`th (zero-based) element is set to be the given value (an arbitrary value), replacing whatever was at that index in the original.
+If `n` is the size of the original listlet, then this call behaves exactly like `listletAppend`.

+`n` must be non-negative and less than or equal to the size of the listlet.
+If not, it is an error (terminating the runtime).

 #### `listletNth listlet n <> .`